Find Affordable College Courses

 • Oral and Maxillofacial Surgery

-Are There Job Opportunities for Oral and Maxillofacial Surgeons?
+Job Demand for Oral and Maxillofacial Surgeons

 There were about 6,800 jobs for Oral or Maxillofacial Surgeon in 2016 (in the United States).
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
 Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.